hashicorp/design-system/website/docs/components/toast/partials/guidelines/guidelines.md

 Use color logically.

-- **Nuetral** to provide general information to the user about an ongoing process.
+- **Neutral** to provide general information to the user about an ongoing process.
 - **Highlight** use interchangeably with neutral when more prominence is needed.
 Use it sparingly.
 - **Success** to inform users that an action has been completed successfully.
 - **Warning** to indicate that an action was executed successfully but may have triggered a related issue.
 Provide guidance and actions if possible.